Scenic USA - Louisiana New Orleans |

 During the early 1800s, long before automobile travel, most western cities were located on the waterfront.
-Riverwalk - New Orleans New Orleans, a great example of a riverfront town, became a 19th century success because of its location.
+New Orleans, a great example of a riverfront town, became a 19th century success because of its location.
 With its easy access the Gulf of Mexico, the prosperous city evolved into a main commercial hub.
 By 1840, New Orleans was the third most populous city in America.

 One of America's most famous cities, home to the Mardi Gras, distinctive jazz music, 20 historic districts and one of a kind hotels and restaurants, visitors can't leave without a trip to Bourbon Street.
 Honoring the French House of Bourbon and one of the most recognized street names in America, Bourbon Street is a pleasant mix of historic architecture, neon lights, jazz clubs and city hot-spots.

 A walking tour, estimated to take 1-1/2 hours, highlights three dozen historic homes, churches, hotels, and shops.
 Featuring an exception collection of French, Spanish and some British architecture, the French Quarter Historic district is said to be alive any time of the day.
-Canal Street trolly - New Orleans Taking the New Orleans streetcar is another great way to see the city.
+Taking the New Orleans streetcar is another great way to see the city.
 Each of the three lines, St. Charles, Canal Street, and the Riverfront, originates downtown, wisking passengers to different parts of the city.
 One-way fares are $1.25, with one, three and five day unlimited ride passes available.

 Nicknamed the Big Easy, referring to its laid-back attitude and easy-going lifestyle, New Orleans is one of the top southern travel destinations.
 With New Orleans tourism employing over 70,000 people, the city's record breaking cultural festival attendance, and a substantial recovery after Hurricane Katrina, it's easy to cheer on the city's unofficial motto "laissez les bons temps rouler" (let the good times roll).